vjreddy2001/Financial-Planning-for-Credit-Unions/README.md

 ## Background

 With my new FinTech consultancy firm, I want to make a difference by working on projects with high social impact in local communities.
 I won my first contract to help one of the biggest credit unions in the area.
-I created a tool that helps the members of Credit Union company to enhance their financial health.
+I created a tool that helps the members of a Credit Union company to enhance their financial health.
 As per the request of The Chief Technology Officer (CTO) of the credit union, I have developed a prototype application to demo in the next credit union assembly.

 The credit union board wants to allow the union's members to assess their monthly personal finances, and also be able to forecast a reasonably good retirement plan based on cryptocurrencies, stocks, and bonds.